edgedb/edgedb/docs/stdlib/json.rst

     into one.

     This results in a reference of both array's elements conjoined together.
-    If there are mutually given keys in the given JSON, the value of the second one is used instead:
+    If there are mutual keys in the given :eql:type:`json`, the value of the second one will be used instead:

     .. code-block:: edgeql-repl